-12.1 Purpose: To avoid a license mismatch merely because extraneous text that appears at the end of the terms of a license is different or missing.
+13.1 Purpose: To avoid a license mismatch merely because extraneous text that appears at the end of the terms of a license is different or missing.
 This also avoids a mismatch if the extraneous text merely serves as a license notice example and includes a specific copyright holder's name.

-12.1.1 Guideline: Ignore any text that occurs after the obvious end of the license and does not include substantive text of the license, for example: text that occurs after a statement such as, "END OF TERMS AND CONDITIONS," or an exhibit or appendix that includes an example or instructions on to how to apply the license to your code.
+13.1.1 Guideline: Ignore any text that occurs after the obvious end of the license and does not include substantive text of the license, for example: text that occurs after a statement such as, "END OF TERMS AND CONDITIONS," or an exhibit or appendix that includes an example or instructions on to how to apply the license to your code.
 Do not apply this guideline or ignore text that is comprised of additional license terms (e.g., permitted additional terms under GPL-3.0, section 7).
-Templates do not include markup for this guideline.
+The markup for extraneous text is <optional> and </optional>.